 Many people, including me, have adopted rescue dogs.
 Sometimes, a dog will arrive with baggage from his former life.
 Occasionally, we get lucky, and the dog we adopt fits easily into the family, has no bad habits and turns into a true companion with little extra help from us.
 That is the exception, not the rule.

 My last article, “Eyes Wide Open,” offered tips about gathering information before choosing to get a dog.
 This article arrived in my mailbox with so much great information I wanted to share.

 One of the first behaviors we teach in dog training class is the “name game.”

 We hear so many sad tales about dogs that find their way to a shelter and, conversely, so many good results, as well.

 We have just completed our puppy classes and our family dog classes for the fall semester at Colorado Northwest Community College.
 It makes me very happy to know that these special people with their family dogs have deepened their understanding of each other.

 A few weeks ago I wrote about how Halloween might be experienced through my dog Stuart’s eyes.
 It probably seems pretty weird for dogs to hear the voice and scent of their owners coming from an unrecognizable costume.
 Another side of this holiday experience is the fun of putting costumes on our dogs.

 Several times through the past month, I have heard people refer to their dogs as “spoiled,” and that prompted me to send this article out again.
 My thanks to those of you who mentioned that your dogs are spoiled because they have toys to keep them busy and you have invested time in their training.

 Well, it’s upon us.
-Halloween might be a most confusing night for dogs.
-I can only imagine what is going through my dog Stuart’s mind.
+This may be a most confusing night for dogs.
+It’s Halloween.
+I can only imagine what is going through my dog, Stuart’s, mind.